 leovegas casino licensing: a recognised gambling regulator and Malta regulator details

-The regulator numbers and jurisdictions are publicly listed on the official leovegas.com footer and in the a recognised gambling regulator public register.
+The regulator numbers and jurisdictions are publicly listed on the official leovegas.com footer and in a recognised gambling regulator public register.

-The Malta licence covers remote gaming services for EU players, while the a recognised gambling regulator licence governs all UK customer interactions and fund handling.
+The Malta licence covers remote gaming services for EU players, while a recognised gambling regulator licence governs all UK customer interactions and fund handling.

 These licences require leovegas to undergo regular compliance audits and financial checks by the respective authorities.

-The a recognised gambling regulator mandates player fund segregation and strict anti-money laundering protocols under its conditions of licence.
+A recognised gambling regulator mandates player fund segregation and strict anti-money laundering protocols under its conditions of licence.

-The a recognised gambling regulator enforces technical standards for game fairness and responsible gambling tools across all licensed operations.
+A recognised gambling regulator enforces technical standards for game fairness and responsible gambling tools across all licensed operations.

 The regulator numbers remain unchanged since issuance, with no suspensions or penalties recorded in the last 12 months.

-The a recognised gambling regulator licence number 39318 is verifiable via the public register at a recognised gambling regulator.gov.uk, confirming active status for leovegas operations.
+A recognised gambling regulator licence number 39318 is verifiable via the public register at a recognised gambling regulator.gov.uk, confirming active status for leovegas operations.

 The dual-licence structure enables leovegas to offer services across multiple jurisdictions without needing additional permits.

-The a recognised gambling regulator requires annual financial reporting and technical security reviews to maintain licence validity.
+A recognised gambling regulator requires annual financial reporting and technical security reviews to maintain licence validity.

-The a recognised gambling regulator mandates responsible gambling measures including deposit limits and self-exclusion options for all players.
+A recognised gambling regulator mandates responsible gambling measures including deposit limits and self-exclusion options for all players.

 The regulator details are consistent across leovegas’s official corporate disclosures and annual reports.

-The a recognised gambling regulator licence covers all the site, live dealer, and sportsbook products under one regulatory umbrella.
+A recognised gambling regulator licence covers all the site, live dealer, and sportsbook products under one regulatory umbrella.

-The a recognised gambling regulator licence specifically authorises the provision of online casino games to EU residents.
+A recognised gambling regulator licence specifically authorises the provision of online casino games to EU residents.

 The regulator numbers are identical to those shown on leovegas’s official website footer and compliance documentation.